rapidsms/rapidsms/docs/topics/contrib/handlers.rst

    it starts with the value.
 For example, consider the `rapidsms.contrib.echo` application which contains the `echo` handler and the `ping` handler:

-      - "rapidsms.contrib.echo.handlers.echo" would match only the `echo` handler,
+      - "rapidsms.contrib.echo.handlers.echo" would match only `EchoHandler`,
-      - "rapidsms.contrib.echo" would match both the `echo` and the `ping` handlers,
+      - "rapidsms.contrib.echo" would match both `EchoHandler` and `PingHandler`,
-      - "rapidsms.contrib" would match all handlers in any RapidSMS contrib app, including both in `rapidsms.contrib.echo`.
+      - "rapidsms.contrib" would match all handlers in any RapidSMS contrib application, including both in `rapidsms.contrib.echo`.